visknut/SoftwareEvolution_DQ/README.md

 Assignment 2:

 - Import the SmallSQL/BigSQL/Library as project in eclipse
-- run main (Currently needs to be run before having input for visualization)
+- run runner in main for corresponding project (Currently needs to be run before having input for visualization)

 Visualization: